mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MySQL - Enable MySQL Logs to Be Group Readable.md

     create 640 mysql www-readwrite

-#### An example of what directory permissions look like before the adjustment.
+#### An example of what log ownership and permissions look like before the adjustment.

 	ls -la /var/log/mysql/